 The government has reduced itself to a minority stake holder and gave majority stakes to private company to enable efficient and reliable provision of services in a demanding environment after considering key parameters such as independence of management, strategic control of Government, flexibility in organizational structure, agility in decision making and ability to hire and retain competent human resources.
 But the private company where everyone assumed that it will produce an excellent product has failed to create a minimum standard product.
 As per the sources the front end training program of GSTN where in GSTN has unveiled a prototype has received criticism from all quarters given the bugs and connectivity issues.
 Doubts have been raised over competency and efficiency of the core team (It may be pertinent to mention that Ex babu the chairman of GSTN and CEO salary is in crores) especially regarding the design which is similar to CBEC back end program “Saksham” was costing around 200 crores whereas the GSTN program was costing around 1500 crores.
 “Saksham” was developed by “IRS” with much deeper and profound data analytics.

 The GSTN enrollment is fraught with issues and problems.
 Taxation being a specialized subject that needs technical expertise and experience to collate and resolve the problems faced by taxpayers.
-GSTN without any representation from the “IRS” has designed the logical processes for flow and transfer of input tax credit (ITC) of CGST, SGST and IGST.
+GSTN without any representation from the “IRS” has designed the logical processes for the flow and transfer of input tax credit (ITC) of CGST, SGST, and IGST.
 Not taking them on the board has hampered the effectiveness of the GSTN which is evident from the delay in reply to their queries and abstract and improper nature of the solution provided by GSTN.

 The country is hoping for a smooth transition to GST.